UKPlanetaryAtmospheres/Website/README.md

 Hybrid meeting, with in-person attendance at Burlington House (10:00-16:00), followed by a RAS Ordinary Meeting and the [James Dungey Lecture](https://ras.ac.uk/awards-and-grants/awards/2276-james-dungey-lecture) to be delivered by Dr. Licia Ray.

+Abstracts for invited and contributed presentations (orals and posters) can be [found here.](abstracts.md)

 With the exception of presenters, all attendees, both online and in person will have to register in advance via Eventbrite (follow [these links](https://ras.ac.uk/events-and-meetings/ras-meetings/exploring-planetary-atmospheric-processes-terrestrial-worlds-giant)).

 **Organisers:**  Leigh N. Fletcher (University of Leicester, leigh.fletcher@le.ac.uk),  Karen Aplin (University of Bristol), Dann Mitchell (University of Bristol), Licia Ray (Lancaster University)